angusmillar/SmartHealthCard/README.md

         //Or decode and verify, returning the Smart Health Card as a JSON string, throws exceptions if not valid
         //string DecodedSmartHealthCardJson = await Decoder.DecodeToJsonAsync(SmartHealthCardJwsToken, Verify: true);
       }
+      catch (SmartHealthCardSignatureInvalidException SignatureInvalidException)
+      {
+        //The decoder successfully validated the JWS signature and found it to be invalid Console.WriteLine("The SMART Health Card's signing signature is invalid");
+        Console.WriteLine(SignatureInvalidException.Message);
+      }
+      catch (SmartHealthCardJwksRequestException JwksRequestException)
+      {
+        //The decoder was unable to retrieved JWKS file that contains the token's public signing key.
+        //This is likely due to an Internet connectivity issue, the exception message will say more.
+        Console.WriteLine("The SMART Health Card's public key can not be retrieved.");
+        Console.WriteLine(JwksRequestException.Message);
+      }
       catch (SmartHealthCardDecoderException DecoderException)
       {
+        //The decoder ran into an error while attempting to decode the JWS token and its SMART Health card payload.
-        Console.WriteLine("The SMART Health Card JWS token was invalid, please see message below:");
+        //It is likely that the SMART Health card token is incorrectly structured Console.WriteLine("The SMART Health Card Decoder has encountered an error, please see message below::");
         Console.WriteLine(DecoderException.Message);
       }
       catch (Exception Exception)
       {
+        //Any unexpected errors that the decoder did not protect against.
-        Console.WriteLine("Oops, there is an unexpected development exception");
+        Console.WriteLine("Oops, there is an unexpected development exception.");
         Console.WriteLine(Exception.Message);
       }
     }